kequtech/kequtech-docs/src/md/arbor/guides/index.md

 Current guides include:

 - Authentication
 - Validation
 - Writing Modular APIs
-- CORS and OPTIONS
+- Cors and Options
 - Testing
+- Types

 You can read them in any order.
 Authentication and Validation are natural starting points for most applications.